MatthijsKamstra/haxeunity/06keep/example.md

 # Keep

-Keep files, stop DCE (if you need a little bit more indepth info, read the [about](about.md))
+Keep files, stop DCE (if you need a little bit more in-depth info, read the [about](about.md))

 Check the [code folder](https://github.com/MatthijsKamstra/haxeunity/tree/master/06keep/code) for more comments.

-The "normal" filestructure I use for examples will not work.
+The "normal" file-structure I use for examples will not work.
 We will follow the Unity/C# folder structure you see here:

 ```